 In a truer sense than any other created thing, we are called.
 We are called to intimately know our Creator.
 We have been given the capability to recognize His care for us.
 And in a much deeper sense than any bird, we are free.
 We are free to reject His call.
 We are free to deny His loving care.
 We are free to even deny His existence.
 But we are also free to embrace Him…to answer Yes.

-God, I know that no one loves me or cares for me like You do.
+God, I know that no one loves me or cares for me as You do.
 Thank You for calling me into a relationship with You through faith in Jesus.
 May my answer to You always be “Yes.”
-Amen.
+In Jesus' name, amen.